 Field/Button Action Font Face Click on the drop-down arrow and select the font typeface to apply to your diagrams if no model font is specified.
 Font Size Click on the drop-down arrow and select the font size to apply to your diagrams if no model font size is specified.
-Restore Defaults Click on this button to restore the system defaults to the user 'Font Face' and 'Font Size' fields.
-OK Click on this button to close the dialog and save your changes.
+Restore Defaults Click on this button to restore the system defaults to the user 'Font Face' and 'Font Size' fields. ОК Click on this button to close the dialog and save your changes.
 Cancel Click on this button to close the dialog and discard your changes.

-- In the Corporate, Unified and Ultimate editions of Enterprise Architect, if security is enabled you must have 'Manage Project Settings' permission to set, change or clear the 'Model Font' fields - User fonts are overridden by specifically-defined element fonts, so that the element is viewed as designed regardless of the model or user defaults; to define the font for a specific element, right-click on the element in a diagram and select the 'Appearance | Set Font' option - If you cannot read the diagrams because the default font makes the objects and text too small, you can scale up all objects (that is, all diagram displays) to a more readable size for you only; the objects are not scaled up for other users - Everything on the diagram is enlarged to the same extent, so it remains in proportion and readable; to do this, return to the 'Diagram Appearance' page of the 'Preferences' dialog and enter a suitable percentage value in the 'Scale view by' field
+- In the Corporate, Unified and Ultimate editions of Enterprise Architect, if security is enabled you must have 'Manage Project Settings' permission to set, change or clear the 'Model Font' fields - User fonts are overridden by specifically-defined element fonts, so that the element is viewed as designed regardless of the model or user defaults; to define the font for a specific element, right-click on the element in a diagram and select the 'Appearance | Set Font' option - If you cannot read the diagrams because the default font makes the objects and text too small, you can scale up all objects (that is, all diagram displays) to a more readable size for you only; the objects are not scaled up for other users to the 'Diagram Appearance' page of the 'Preferences' dialog and enter a suitable percentage value in the 'Scale view by' field